Irogerd/3d_reconstruction/README.md

 ## Examples
-### How to prepare data using Matlab?
+## How to prepare data using Matlab?
 1. Initialize main values:
 - N = number of elements per one axe (grid size)
 - K = number of direction
 - M = number of projections per one direction
+2. Initialize directions:
+- you cound initialize directions manually using function getVectorRepresentationOfAngles
-2. Initialize directions using function getAngles(N_theta, N_phi), where N_theta and N_phi are numbers of theta and phi angles respectively
+- or using function getAngles(N_theta, N_phi), where N_theta and N_phi are numbers of theta and phi angles respectively
-3. Generate data using getBallData or getComplexBallData functions
+3. Generate data using getBallData or getComplexBallData functions for the test cases or initialize by any other 3D data
 4. Obtain projections with function getSinograms (and add some noise to calculated projections if necessary)
 5. Save projections to the file using printToFile
 6. Obtain Radon transform matrix using function getRTmatrix (computational time depends on grid size, may requires a lot of time).
-It is important to note that this matrix must be saved using "save" Matlab' command.
-This matrix will be saved as .mat file
+It is important to note that this matrix must be saved using "save" Matlab' command with version flag "-v7.3".
+This matrix will be saved as .mat file.
+The flag is required because the matrix would be too large.

 ### How to reconstruct data using Python?
 1. Import module "reconstruction"
 2. Call function set_rt_matrix and set the matrix previously saved to .mat file
-3. Call function set_projections and set calculated projections saved to binary file
+3. Call function set_projections and set calculated projections previously saved to binary file
-4. Call get_MAP_gaussian (log-posterior with Gaussian priors) or get_MAP_cauchy (log-posterior with Cauchy priors) to calculate desired reconstruction
+4. Call some of the reconstruction functions, for instance, get_MAP_gaussian_1(log-posterior with Cauchy priors) to calculate desired reconstruction